hamshkhawar/PanMicroscopy-dashboard/README.md

 #### Dashboard Image
 ![Dashboard Image](image.png)

+## Note:
+This app is accessible only on [Notebook Hub](https://hub.scb-ncats.io) for viewing data and images

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.